mohitpanchal09/abhiman-assignment/README.md

-Here's your updated README with the new endpoints and information about `Socket.io` events for real-time updates.

----

 # Polling Backend System

 This project is a Node.js application that uses Prisma, PostgreSQL, Kafka, and Zookeeper for managing data and event streaming.
 The application is containerized using Docker for easy setup and deployment.